ReflexCreations/stamina-guide/README.md

 For the subjectivity of pattern difficulty, we may one day hope to quantify patterns more.
 Until that point, top level players will simply say "that chart had insane patterns!" even if it's not at the maximum 'difficulty level' that player can handle.
 And at this point in time, based players typically prefer bi-directional patterns with lots of sliding, and varying levels of steppiness to keep things interesting.

 For a visual example, [Mission Complete](https://www.youtube.com/watch?v=nPM3f4w8MFM) was a very hard 'patterny' chart at level 28 for me.
 [Departure 6 FB](https://www.youtube.com/watch?v=iB9FIKxP6mY), is faster, but considered to have very easy patterns, with lots of sliding.
+It's a hard balance to show a visual example, as the slower a chart is, the less patterns will affect the difficulty, and the faster it is, the less that most players will feel comfortable relating to it.
+I'd advise ramping the videos down to 0.25x rate and noting the difference in my stance between the 'steppy' Mission Complete, and the 'slidey' Departure 6 FB.

 <!-- TOC --><a name="chart-length"></a>
 ## Chart Length